kaldi-asr/kaldi/egs/sre16/v2/README.txt

  from a deep neural network.
 In the scripts, we refer to these embeddings as "xvectors."
-The recipe is based on http://www.danielpovey.com/files/2017_interspeech_embeddings.pdf but with improvements due to DNN training data augmentation.
+The recipe is based on http://www.danielpovey.com/files/2017_interspeech_embeddings.pdf but with improvements due to augmentation in the DNN training data.

  The recipe uses the following data for system development.
 This is in addition to the NIST SRE 2016 dataset used for evaluation (see ../README.txt).